 Access to the LoadMaster WUI is secured by HTTPS.
 By default, a self-signed certificate is in use.
 The reason for this is to protect sensitive network information which is transmitted over the line that could be captured by an attacker in order to compromise the network.
 As a result, the client browser will display a certificate warning every time a user logs on to the WUI.

 For instructions on how to import a certificate, refer to the SSL Accelerated Services, Feature Description which can be found on the KEMP Documentation page.

 In order to use a proper SSL certificate, please follow the steps below:

-- In the main menu of the LoadMaster WUI, select Certificates > SSL Certificates.
+- In the main menu of the LoadMaster WUI, select Certificates & Security> SSL Certificates.

 - Select the previously imported certificate from the Administrative Certificate drop-down list.

 - Close the browser and open it again.
 The certificate should now be in use.

 If the LoadMaster is balancing applications published to the internet, consider placing it behind the perimeter firewall so that private IP addresses can be used in conjunction with port forwarding from the firewall, preventing internet clients from connecting directly to it.

 If this configuration is not an option, there are some other things you can do: